 Now you will need to fill the tank with water.
 The appropriate water level also depends on the type of species in the tank.
 Some may require very shallow conditions during mating and an increase in water level later on to stimulate spawning.

 What is left now is to install a hood with a lamp.
-Some hoods come with lights attached and other don’t.
+Some hoods come with lights attached and others don’t.

 Once your tank is set up, you can switch the equipment on and allow 4-6 weeks for the tank to properly cycle before adding your fish.